Raffæle Marcellino : Represented Artist

 In October 2004 his opera Midnite was premiered at the Melbourne International Festival of the Arts by OzOpera, with libretto by Doug MacLeod and conducted by Richard Gill.

 In 2005 Marcellino was appointed Dean of the Australian Institute of Music, Sydney.
 Over the course of 2005-2009, Marcellino oversaw the reaccreditation and re-registration of the Institute and the expansion of its programs, including significant strategic partnerships with Sydney Opera House, Sydney Youth Orchestras and Apple Computers.
-In August 2009, a change of ownership of AIM brought Marcellino's deanship to an abrupt end.
+In August 2009, Marcellino left AIM and joined a new institution, Australian College of the Arts (Collarts), with the task to set up a tertiary provider in Melbourne.
+In 2010 Collarts achieved higher education status with three new degree programs.
+In 2011 Collarts was joined with a sydney institution, Macleay College with Marcellino as Dean.
+In 2013 Marcellino joined SAE Qantm as Director of Academic and Student Services.

 Marcellino says of his music: 'My music contains a tilt towards Europe, values idiosyncrasy over ideology and wit rather than obscurity'.